AsBaZa/Hotel-Clustering-v2/README.md

 This is a bar chart that shows the distribution of the hotels by its category.
 If *'All'* is selected in the **Cluster** element of the [Navigation bar](#1-navigation-bar), the chart shows all the hotels and pensions (applying the filters of the [Navigation bar](#1-navigation-bar)).
 Otherwise, the app plots the percentage of the establishments that belongs to the selected cluster.

-In the next example, it can be observed that more than the 40% of the H1 hotels (1 star hotels) of Araba (Ara) and Bizkaia (Biz) belong to the cluster that has been selected.
-In the same way, it can be observed that there is not any H5 hotel (5 star hotel) belonging to the selected cluster.
+In the next example, it can be observed that more than the 40% of 1-star hotels of Araba (Ara) and Bizkaia (Biz) belong to the cluster that has been selected.
+In the same way, it can be observed that there is not any 5-star hotel belonging to the selected cluster.

 <p align="center">
  <img src="images/readme-images/category_plot.png">